Subscribe to our newsletter to receive the latest news and events from TWI:

 For more information about TWI's NDT services, please email contactus@twi.co.uk.

-This automated inspection system has been developed at our Technology Centre in Wales.
+The automated inspection systems featured in this article have been developed at our Technology Centre in Wales.
 For more information about the Centre, please click here.

 For more information please email: